Green roofs are growing like wild

 Green roofs or eco-roofs include a waterproofing barrier to protect the roof, a lightweight type of soil, some type of plant matter, and a drainage layer to collect and then direct runoff from the roof.

 It is especially critical to waterproof green roofs.
 Unlike normal exposed roofs that are dry at least some of the time, green roofs may be permanently wet due to the necessary irrigation systems.
 Green roofs require high quality waterproofing that is root resistant.

-Often architects specify liquid waterproofing for these types of applications.
+Often architects specify liquid waterproofing membranes for these types of applications.
 Years ago, liquid waterproofing work had to be done by applying heat, but today there are cold-applied waterproofing solutions that are safer to use.
 Look for options that have fast curing time, are very durable and are resistant to puncture, as well as roots, chemicals, moisture, fungus and micro-organisms).
 You can assess durability by inquiring about the product’s:

 - Tensile strength—The force required to break the specimen or cause complete separation of constituents in a linear direction, to handle the physical and temperature movement

 - Shore A hardness—A measure of the hardness of a given material or how resistant it will be to permanent indentation

 - Elongation—The distance the membrane will stretch from its original size to the point at which it breaks